Ye Olde Slugfest: Yanks top Red Sox 17-13 in MLB Euro debut

 UP NEXT

-LHP Eduardo Rodriguez starts Sunday's series finale for Boston.
-New York plans to use its bullpen.
+LHP Eduardo Rodriguez starts Sunday's series finale for Boston and lefty reliever Stephen Tarpley for New York.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports